 Nothing can ruin great fresh greens faster than a heavy, overly sweet, shelf-stable salad dressing from the supermarket, and, honestly, a great vinaigrette is so easy to make that you have no excuse not to.
 This vinaigrette is as simple and classic as it comes, and it's the perfect dressing for fresh greens or chopped garden vegetables.

 Okay, so making pizza dough from scratch isn't a Tuesday-after-work affair, but luckily, our technique for grilled pizza works great with store-bought dough.
 In fact, it'll even work great with one of those store-bought precooked pizza shells, provided you top it wisely.
-You can make pizza directly on a grill, or use a dedicated outdoor pizza oven, like the workhorse KettlePizza or the small but powerful Uuni 2S.
+You can make pizza directly on a grill, or use a dedicated outdoor pizza oven, like the ultra-handy KettlePizza or the small but powerful Uuni 2S.

 Black Bean Burgers